Registration for 2023 events is open! Register here. Ensure lowest prices by registering early!

 Participant eligibility

-One parent/guardian is allowed to participate with a child in the (untimed) Kids Fun Run without a bib or registration.
-However, only those registered for the (timed) Competitive 1-Mile and the 5K will be allowed on the course.
+*One parent/guardian is allowed to participate with a child in the (untimed) Meijer Little Detroit Dash without a bib or registration.

 If you are not a citizen of the U.S., it is strongly recommended that you verify the specific document requirements of both your country of residence and the countries you will be visiting.
-Non-U.S. citizens entering the U. S. may still have COVID-19-related restrictions.
-For additional information, click here.

 Most likely, yes.
 But you should be aware of your admissibility to Canada.
-In general, people are considered to be criminally inadmissible to Canada if they were convicted of an offense in Canada or were convicted of an offense outside of Canada that is considered a crime in Canada, such as a DUI.
+In general, people are considered to be criminally inadmissible to Canada if they were convicted of an offense in Canada or were convicted of an offense outside of Canada that is considered a crime in Canada, such as an OWI/DUI.
 In order to enter Canada, these people must obtain Approval of Rehabilitation or a Temporary Resident Permit at a Canadian Consulate or Embassy.
 You can find more information here.

 Race preparation